-PAL is a regulated end-point assessment organisation, delivering end-point assessment for a range of apprenticeship standards, working with many apprentices, employers, and providers.
+PAL is a regulated end-point assessment organisation/AO, delivering end-point assessment for a range of apprenticeship standards, working with many apprentices, employers, and providers.
 PAL also offers a commercial and independent audit and compliance function.

-As an EPA we are subject to regulation by the qualifications regulator Ofqual, we are also bound by the terms and conditions of the register of APAR, overseen by the ESFA and must comply with the apprentice standards and accompanying assessment plans as published by IfATE.
+As an EPAO we are subject to regulation by the qualifications regulator Ofqual, and we must comply with the apprentice standards and accompanying assessment plans as published by IfATE.